MasonChan314159/masonchan314159.github.io/_posts/2022-12-29-yearly-reflection.md

 However, my main aim is not PhO, but MO and LO.
 I think I will quit in Phase 2 - I won't be able to advance to Phase 3 anyways.
 I will still do HKPhO, SYPhO and Pan-Pearl though.

-My MO performance was also boosted by a lot.
+My PhO performance was also boosted by a lot.
 I got a First Honour in the HKPhO 2022, which was better than in 2021, where I got a Second Honour only.
 I also got a Merit award in the SYPhO 2022, which is great (since I did not get anything in SYPhO 2021).

 ### Linguistics Olympiad